alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi everyone!
+Hi!
+Thank you for stopping by.
 My name is Le Hoang Khanh, but you can call me Harry. <br>
 I spent 3 years in high school learning and taking some Competitive Programming. <br>
 I graduated in Ho Chi Minh University of Technology, major in electrical Engineering. <br>
 I'm a Math and Data Science Enthusiast.
 Got some experiences at various domains such as: Embedded, Hardware Design, E-commerce, Digital Marketing, Bank & Finance, Web Development and Data Science of course. <br> <br>